bvalosek/bval-contracts/README.md

 * Multiple sequences may be started in parallel
 * A sequence may be registered with an "engine", which will be called during token state changes

+A sequence is considered "atomic" if it was created with the `mintAtomicSequence` function, which will start a sequence, mint NFTs, and complete a sequence in a single transaction.

 ##### Sequence Engines

 Sequence engines allow for additional on-chain behaviors and mechanics to be added after the initial contract deploys.

+* A sequence engine is registered for a specific sequence, and invoked anytime state is set for a token in that sequence
 * A sequence engine implements a single method that is called during token state change
 * The sequence engine can validate the state change or cause additional side effects
 * The engine may override the value that is actually written to token state